Creation of the antonio saura foundation archives

 Within this framework, the foundation is authorised to represent the Antonio Saura Estate.

-The foundation’s aims and activities also include:
+The foundation’s activities and aims also include:

 1. keeping together and making accessible to the public the archives as well as a significant body of works by Antonio Saura;